-Citigroup Global Markets Inc., Barclays Capital Inc., and UBS Securities LLC are acting as our joint book-running managers for this offering and as representatives for the underwriters named below.
-Under the terms of an underwriting agreement, which we will file as an exhibit to a Current Report on Form 8-K, each of the underwriters named below has severally agreed to purchase from us the respective number of common units shown opposite its name below:
+Barclays Capital Inc., Citigroup Global Markets Inc., Credit Suisse Securities (USA) LLC and Wells Fargo Securities, LLC are acting as our joint bookrunning managers for this offering and as representatives for the underwriters named below.
+Under the terms of an underwriting agreement, which will be filed as an exhibit to a Current Report on Form 8-K, each of the underwriters named below has severally agreed to purchase from the selling unitholder the respective number of common units shown opposite its name below:

-Underwriters Common Units
+Underwriters Number of Common Units

+Barclays Capital Inc

 Citigroup Global Markets Inc.

-Barclays Capital Inc.

-UBS Securities LLC
+Credit Suisse Securities (USA) LLC

+Wells Fargo Securities, LLC

-Total 2,000,000
+Total 2,200,000